sambanova/ai-starter-kit/README.md

 ### 3. Update API information for SambaNova Embeddings model (optional).

+You can use SambaStudio E5 embedding model endpoint instead of using default in cpu HugginFace embeddings to increase inference speed, follow [this guide](https://docs.sambanova.ai/sambastudio/latest/e5-large.html#_deploy_an_e5_large_v2_endpoint) to deploy your SambaStudio embedding model
+> *be sure to set batch size model parameter to 32*

 Update API information for the SambaNova embedding endpoint.
 These are represented as configurable variables in the environment variables file in the root repo directory **```sn-ai-starter-kit/.env```**.
 For example, an endpoint with the URL
 "https://api-stage.sambanova.net/api/predict/nlp/12345678-9abc-def0-1234-56789abcdef0/456789ab-cdef-0123-4567-89abcdef0123"
 would be entered in the env file (with no spaces) as: